 Where raw beauty and nature are the drawcards.
 Where the people are down to earth and genuine.
 And where masses of tourists have yet to descend.

 There’s a pattern.
-I really have no idea why I am being constantly pulled toward these isolated, tempestuous locations.
+I have no idea why I am pulled continuously toward these isolated, tempestuous locations.

 I am perplexed, considering I have lived most of my life living on the east coast of Australia surrounded by so many people, why as I get older, I crave less of everything.